 Understanding the unpaid caring responsibilities of individuals can inform work to address any barriers to participation in higher education that might exist.
 Find out more.

 Advance HE has updated its recommended question and response options for disability status to better reflect both legal developments and the social model of disability.
 This updated wording is compatible with HESA requirements.
 Find out more.

-Pregnancy and maternity have been proven by national data and research to have a significant impact on women’s careers.
-Advance HE recommends optional monitoring of pregnancy, collected annually and on recruitment.
+National data and research have highlighted how pregnancy, maternity and parental leave have an impact on people’s careers.
+Advance HE recommends optional monitoring of pregnancy and maternity.
 Find out more.